ds-wizard/docs/docs/admin/configuration.rst

    :language: yaml
    :linenos:

-Section aside *General* and *JWT* may be omitted and default values will be used for whole sections (typically disabled, see below).
+Section aside *General* may be omitted and default values will be used for whole sections (typically disabled, see below).

 General
 ~~~~~~~